mercari/mercari-engineering-ladder/en/MG6.md

 ## Teamwork
-**Builds mechanisms to prevent disputes between units** such as by resolving conflicts between **companies in developments involving multiple companies.**

 **Fosters a culture in which engineers leverage each other's strengths to help each other grow, such as by encouraging engineers both in their company and in others to give constructive feedback.**

 **Trusted by even those in other companies.**
 **Builds trust with a wide range of people both inside and outside of the company and contributes to creating a strong engineering organization through recruiting and other activities.**

+**Makes decisions positively impacting the business, based on data and reliable facts, in development across companies.**

 ### [Engineering Manager Skills]

-Encourages **engineers across the group** to value different opinions and diverse ideas **and comes up with solutions incorporating the opinions of members within the group.**

 **Works to train new mentors across the organization and provides other EMs with opportunities to grow their career and learn new skills.**

 **Communicates appropriately to achieve goals in development across companies.**

+Designs **and applies** the best metrics (time/cost/effort) to guide company-wide technical decisions, bringing the most value to our end users.

-## Ownership
+## Professionalism
 Promotes documentation and standardization, information and knowledge sharing, and fosters a culture of applying these practices across the **group.**

 **Leads risk investigation and incident response measures in development across companies and is recognized as a risk management expert within the group.**

-**Leads efforts to solve issues involving multiple companies, such as by encouraging engineers in the group to focus on the process and not on individual responsibilities.**
+**Builds mechanisms to prevent disputes between units** such as by resolving conflicts between **companies in developments involving multiple companies.**

 ### [Engineering Manager Skills]